Eron History, Family Crest & Coats of Arms

 The surname Eron was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Eron family
+Early History of the Eron family

 This web page shows only a small excerpt of our Eron research.
 Another 92 words (7 lines of text) covering the years 1596, 1665, 1699, 1699, 1739, 1657, 1745, 1715 and 1719 are included under the topic Early Eron History in all our PDF Extended History products and printed products wherever possible.